-Funeral grant (social insurance): Up to 1,500 ringgits is paid to the person who paid for the funeral.
+Funeral grant (social insurance): Up to 1,500 ringgits is paid to the insured's dependants or next of kin.

 Benefit adjustment: Social insurance benefits are adjusted according to changes in the cost of living and the financial health of the fund.